-The architecture of the two encoders (i.e., $f_{\textsc{g}}$ and $f_{\textsc{l}}$) and the classifier (i.e., $f_{\textsc{c}}$) remains unchanged in MS-GFNet.
-For the former, most deep networks can naturally process the inputs with varying sizes, while for the later, the dimension of the input feature vectors (i.e., $\bm{\bar{e}}_t$) does not change due to the global pooling.
-It is worth noting that the patch proposal network $\pi$ receives the feature maps (i.e., $\bm{e}_t$) in multiple sizes, which is intractable using the original network.
+The architecture of the two encoders ($f_{\textsc{g}}$ and $f_{\textsc{l}}$) and the classifier ($f_{\textsc{c}}$) remains unchanged in MS-GFNet.
+For the former, most of deep networks can naturally process the inputs with varying sizes, while for the later, the dimension of the input feature vectors ($\bm{\bar{e}}_t$) does not change due to the global pooling.
+It is worth noting that the patch proposal network $\pi$ receives the feature maps ($\bm{e}_t$) in multiple sizes, which is intractable using the original network.
 To this end, we upsample all the feature maps to the maximum possible size after the 1x1 convolution in $\pi$.
 In addition, to provide the information on the sizes of the last and the next patches, we encode them in one-hot and concatenate them with the features before they are fed into the GRU.